 Practise password hygiene.
 Two-step verification, using different passwords for different accounts, strong passwords, just to name a few.
-Avoid using the same security questions and answers for more than one account, this will minimize the damage if your account was compromized.
+Avoid using the same security questions and answers for more than one account, this will minimise the damage if your account was compromised.

 Reading, April 28, 2022 – Redstor, the cloud-first backup platform of choice for MSPs, today announced the appointment of accomplished channel sales executive Mike Hanauer in a newly created role of Chief Revenue Officer (CRO).
 Known across the market for his revenue-generating successes with top data protection, recovery and security companies, Hanauer will spearhead global expansion plans for Redstor’s category-leading SaaS platform.